garagehive/garagehive.github.io/docs/garagehive-set-up-self-service-change-log.md

    ![](media/change-log-setup1.png)

 ## Enable for Service Documents
+The Change Log feature is available in the Jobsheet, Vehicle Inspection Estimates, and Estimates, both unposted and posted.
+To enable the feature in these documents:
 1. Select the **Enable for Service Documents** slider to the right on the setup page that opens.

    ![](media/change-log-setup2.png)